farjana095/SML209-18/index.md

 <ol type= "i">

-<li><strong> This website is designed to provide an introduction to the Catalan language and history.</li>
+<li><bold> This website is designed to provide an introduction to the Catalan language and history.</li>

 <li>It will incorporate basic facts about the history of Catalonia, notable artists, Catalan phrases and vocabulary, and will appreciate the importance of the Catalan language today. </li>